annajeanine/instabox-php-client/README.md

   - Find out which phone number of recipient should be used.
 - Improve unhappy path with response examples
 - Add tests
+- Explore possibility of using spatie DTO for client